Front-End Loaders: What Are They?

 How much does a wheel loader weigh?

-Front-end loaders are a type of wheel loader, as they are characterized by running on large wheels instead of tracks, like bulldozers.
+Front-end loaders are a type of wheel loader, as they are characterised by running on large wheels instead of tracks, like bulldozers.
 The top operating weight is 290,000 lbs or 131, 500 kg.
-Loaders can come in many sizes, however.
-Check out our blog “What Type Of Loader Do I Need?” for more information.
+Loaders can come in many sizes, therefore we have a guide to help you decide what type of loader you need.

 How much weight can a front-end loader lift?